hadley/adv-r/OO-essentials.md

 foo <- structure(list(), class = "foo")
 ```

-(You can do this for any object described in [[data-strutures]], and for functions.
-Other more exotic objects (like symbols and environments) will need to be wrapped in a list.)
+You can do this for any object described in [[data-strutures]] and for functions.
+More exotic objects (like symbols and environments) will need to be wrapped in a list.

-While class is stored as an attribute, but it's better to modify it using the `class()` function, since this communicates your intent more clearly.
+While class is stored as an attribute, it's better to modify it using the `class()` function, since this communicates your intent more clearly.
 Most S3 classes will provide a constructor function:

 ```R
 foo <- function(x) {